KrystianCoder2/KrystianCoder2/README.md

 - 👋 Hi, I’m @KrystianCoder2
 - 👀 I’m interested Programming, and game development.
-- 🌱 I’m currently learning Rust!
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Twitter or instagram!
-- 📫 You can reach me by my instagram ( @coder.cpp.rust.java ), twitter ( @Coder_Cpp_Java ) or Discord( @Coder23#1612 )

 - I'll try to post on this account a lot of coding projects in languages like:
 - C++,